Project 5: LLDB Python Scripting

 8. Extensions & Challenges

-• Add register values to the summary.
+• Add register output to your summary.

 9. Real-World Connections